Quick guide

 Expect something much smaller and stranger than the name suggests: a compact hot-spring basin beside a brook, more like a geothermal leftover than a bathing destination.

 The place does not work on spectacle.
-It works on exact-place curiosity: a small concrete-edged basin, hot water, rough ground, and a setting that feels tied to the wider Haukadalur geothermal landscape rather than separated from it.
+It works on place-specific curiosity: a small concrete-edged basin, hot water, rough ground, and a setting that feels tied to the wider Haukadalur geothermal landscape rather than separated from it.

 That modest scale is the main expectation to set.
 Marteinslaug is more interesting as a geothermal side note near Geysir than as a destination with its own big arrival moment.